-Waimea Bay (see more photos, view panorama) on Oahu's North Shore can be very different depending on the season.
+Waimea Bay (view panorama) on Oahu's North Shore can be very different depending on the season.
 During the winter months (November to February) the waves in the bay can reach heights of 20 feet (6 m) and more.
 If they do, Waimea Bay is a very busy place and it is difficult to find a parking spot.

 This is when surfers from Hawaii and around the world come here to surf and take part in world-famous surfing competitions, such as The Eddie (which only takes place when open-ocean swells reach a minimum of 20 feet, so it's a very special event that since its inception in 1984 has only taken place eight times).
 This surfing contest honors Eddie Aikau, a legendary big wave surfer and lifeguard at Waimea Bay who died in 1978 after the voyaging canoe Hokule'a capsized and he swam away to get help.

 When the surf is up at Waimea Bay, you won't even be able to get anywhere near the water.
 Lifeguards will put a yellow line from one end of the beach to the other to keep people away from the shorebreak.
 This is when only experienced surfers are allowed to enter the ocean.
 And even for them the winter waves and powerful currents at Waimea Bay are a challenge.

 During the summer months the ocean can be as calm as a lake with no waves at all.
 This is when swimming and snorkeling can be fun here because the water is so azure blue and clear, it's like swimming in a pool.
 But even then there can be strong currents that can't be seen from the beach, so obey all warning signs and stick to the center of the beach and away from the popular jumping rock.